Cinemascope: Cult of the Machine

 Charles Sheeler "Classic Landscape," 1931.
 Oil on canvas, 25 x 32 1/4 in.
 (63.5 x 81.9 cm).
 National Gallery of Art, Washington, Collection of Barney A. Ebsworth, 2000.39.2. © Estate of Charles Sheeler, courtesy of the National Gallery of Art,

-Do you love films?
-Cinemascope is a new annual daytime film series for Enthusiast and Partner members of the Fine Arts Museums of San Francisco.
-We hope you’ll join us for our inaugural celebration of the silver screen in conjunction with Cult of the Machine (March 24–August 12, de Young).
+Cinemascope is a new film series for Enthusiast and Partner members of the Fine Arts Museums of San Francisco.
+We hope you’ll join us for our inaugural celebration of the silver screen in conjunction with the special exhibition Cult of the Machine (March 24–August 12, de Young).
 Like the works of art in that exhibition, these films examine the relationships between human and machine.
 Prepare for celluloid visions of modernization, mass production, machine marvels, and technological heroes from an automated age.

 TUESDAY, MAY 1